Tremors: Shrieker Island: Plot

-Big game hunter Bill (Richard Brake), owner of Avex-Bio Tech, leads a hunting party with his partner Dr. Richards and best hunter Anna (Cassie Clare), where he takes wealthy participants to hunt down Graboids on Dark Island, a private area where he operates his company.
-Dr. Jasmine 'Jas' Welker (Caroline Langrishe) and colleague Jimmy (Jon Heder) work on the research site next to Dark Island where they were experiencing unnatural seismic vibrations.
-When Jas sees Bill leaving Dark Island, she along with Jimmy and her friend Ishimon set out to investigate what Bill was up to and find a dead Graboid.
-They attempt to flee when they realize it has given birth to Shriekers, but the Shriekers kill Ishimon.
-Jas, knowing what Graboids are, instructs Jimmy to use coordinates provided by her son Travis to find Burt Gummer (Michael Gross).
-She visits Bill at his camp and learns Bill genetically bred the Graboids on the island and made them more powerful and intelligent for his hunt.
+Big game hunter Bill, owner of Avex-Bio Tech, leads a hunting party with his best hunter Anna, where he takes wealthy participants to hunt down Graboids on Dark Island, a private area where he operates his company.
+Dr. Jasmine 'Jas' Welker and colleague Jimmy work on the research site next to Dark Island where they were experiencing unnatural seismic vibrations.
+When Jas sees Bill leaving Dark Island, she along with Jimmy and her friend Ishimon start investigating what Bill was up to and find a dead Graboid.
+The Graboid gave birth to Shriekers, which kill Ishimon.
+After fleeing, Jas instructs Jimmy to use coordinates provided by her son Travis to find Burt Gummer.
+She visits Bill's camp and learns that he genetically bred the Graboids on the island and made them more powerful and intelligent for his hunt.
 He also cut off communications so nothing would stop him and his hunting party.

 Jimmy finds Burt, who has now lived in isolation as a survivalist away from the government and is content on being retired from anything related to Graboids.
-Jimmy informs him they need his help and Travis is unavailable due to being arrested in Mexico for smuggling shrooms.
-Burt reluctantly agrees when Jimmy convinces him it is his destiny.
-When he learns Jas is there, he nearly refuses to help due to their history and keeping Travis' birth a secret from him for so many years.
+Jimmy says that they need his help and Travis is unavailable due to being arrested in Mexico for smuggling shrooms.
+After learning that Jas is there, Burt refuses to help due to their history and keeping Travis' birth a secret from him for years.
+Jimmy, however, manages to change his mind.

-Having cleaned himself up, Burt gets to meet the crew, including tomboy Freddie (Jackie Cruz) who has a crush on Jimmy.
-Bill shows up to intimidate Burt and tells him to back off his hunt, but Burt is not afraid and warns Bill that the Graboids are a strong threat no matter what planning is implemented against them.
-Burt tries to gather weapons only to find out that they have no firearms to defend themselves, only a bunker from World War II which has machetes, two flamethrowers, and dynamite that is unstable.
+Burt gets to meet the crew.
+Bill shows up to intimidate Burt and tells him to back off his hunt.
+Burt, however, is not afraid.
+While trying to gather weapons, he discovers that they have no firearms to defend themselves, only a bunker from World War II which has machetes, two flamethrowers, and unstable dynamite.

-On Dark Island, the Shriekers Jas and Jimmy encountered have begun killing off members of Bill’s hunting party.
-Eventually, they find the Shriekers, but they, like their parent Graboid, are also superior to the originals and can now use their screams as sonic emitting weapons allowing them to pick off Bill's crew one by one.
-They are saved when Burt and the others arrive killing the Shriekers and one Graboid, leaving two remaining Graboids.
-Returning to Jas' research site, they are shocked to learn one of the Graboids made it to their location, showing signs it is much more powerful than they all realized.
+On Dark Island, the Shriekers Jas and Jimmy encountered, like their parent Graboid, are superior to the originals and can now use their screams as sonic weapons allowing them to pick off Bill's hunting party one by one.
+The party is saved when Burt and the others arrive killing the Shriekers and one Graboid, leaving two remaining Graboids.
+Returning to Jas's research site, they learn that a Graboid reached their location.
 Burt warns Bill to call off the hunt and turn the communication system back on, but he refuses.
 Bill tranquilizes Burt and locks him and the others in the bunker.